MiniFate/MiniFate/_chapters/00-outline.md

 {% include macros.html %}

-{GameName} is a roleplaying game that emphasizes the importance of captivating characters, unique settings, and thrilling conflicts to great story telling.
+{GameName} is a roleplaying game that emphasizes the importance of captivating characters, unique settings, and thrilling conflicts to great storytelling.
 It uses Aspects to allow the players to focus their attention only on the details that matter.
 Everything else is allowed to slide.
 The result is a punchy, quick-moving game with plenty of opportunities for memorable moments.